sohampawar-al/sohampawar-al/README.md

 ### Hi there 👋

 My name is Soham Pawar.
-I am currently pursuing B.tech in Computer Science in Manipal Institute of Technology,Manipal.
+I am currently pursuing B.tech in Computer Science at Manipal Institute of Technology,Manipal.

 I am interested in coding and am currently learning Web Developement